add101/Week1-HTML-CSS-Github/README.md

 * Title elements contain a concise, descriptive title

 ### Adjustments made to HTML and CSS:
--Changed div with id=header to "<header>" tag for clearer semantic taggin.
+-Changed div with id=header to \<header\> tag for clearer semantic taggin.
 Same for id=footer to footer -CSS adjusted footer instead of .footer

 -Combined classes which had the same properties into one class, and adjusted tages in HTML